 Christian Doctrine of the Holy Spirit

-In Christian theology, the Holy Spirit is God, the third person of the trinity, co-equal with the Father and the Son, Jesus Christ.
+In Christianity, the Holy Spirit is God, the third person of the Trinity, co-equal with the Father and the Son, Jesus Christ.
 The Holy Spirit was not created by the Father or the Son, but has always existed and is eternal (e.g. Heb.
 9:14).
 Like the other two members of the trinity, the Holy Spirit is a person.
 Therefore, the Spirit isn't a "force" and it is correct to refer the Spirit as "he" as opposed to "it," as Jesus does (John 14:26, cf. Rom.
 8:16.
 26).
 The Holy Spirit is also said to grieve (Isa.
 63:10), love (Rom.
 15:30), and speaks (2 Sam.
 23:2, Acts 8:29).
-(Learn more about the trinity here and Jesus Christ here and God the Father here.)

 The Holy Spirit has several names in the Bible including "the Spirit of God" (Rom.
 8:9), "the Spirit of Truth" (John 14:17).
 The Holy Spirit is sometimes referred to as the Holy Ghost in older English translation of the Bible.
-This name was used in the King James Bible (1611) and was the common term until the 20th century.
+This name was used in the King James Version of the Bible (1611) and was the common term until the 20th century.
 Some traditional denominations, congregations, and teachers still use the term.
-(Learn more about the King James Version here.)

 The Holy Spirit in the Old Testament